Sergeant Richard F. Halloran

 Another officer found his body lying next to his patrol car.

 A suspect was apprehended after an investigation revealed he was the son of another officer.
-The man was arrested and sentenced to life in prison.
+The man, 22, was arrested.

 Sergeant Halloran, an Army veteran, had served with the Boston police department for five years and with the Medford police department for two years prior to that.